Oxygen concentrator: Membrane separation

-While polymeric membranes are economical and technologically useful, they are bound by their performance, known as the Robeson limit (permeability must be sacrificed for selectivity and vice versa).
+While polymeric membranes are economical and technologically useful, their performance is constrained by the Robeson limit (permeability must be sacrificed for selectivity and vice versa).
 This limit affects polymeric membrane use for CO_{2} separation from flue gas streams, since mass transport becomes limiting and CO_{2} separation becomes very expensive due to low permeabilities.
 Membrane materials have expanded into the realm of silica, zeolites, metal-organic frameworks, and perovskites, due to their strong thermal and chemical resistance as well as high tunability (ability to be modified and functionalized), leading to increased permeability and selectivity.
-Membranes can be used for separating gas mixtures, where they act as a permeable barrier through which different compounds move across at different rates or don't move at all.
-The membranes can be nanoporous, polymer, etc., and the gas molecules penetrate according to their size, diffusivity, or solubility.
+Membranes can be used for separating gas mixtures, where they act as a permeable barrier through which different compounds move across at different rates or do not move at all.
+The membranes can be nanoporous, polymer, etc., and the gas molecules penetrate according to their size, diffusivity, and solubility.

-Gas separation across a membrane is a pressure-driven process, where the driving force is the difference in pressure between inlet of raw material and outlet of product.
+Gas separation across a membrane is a pressure-driven process, driven by the difference in pressure between the inlet of the raw material and the outlet of product.
 The membrane used in the process is a generally non-porous layer, so there will not be a severe leakage of gas through the membrane.
 The performance of the membrane depends on permeability and selectivity.
 Permeability is affected by the penetrant size.
 Larger gas molecules have a lower diffusion coefficient.
 The polymer chain flexibility and free volume in the polymer of the membrane material influence the diffusion coefficient, as the space within the permeable membrane must be large enough for the gas molecules to diffuse across.
 The solubility is expressed as the ratio of the concentration of the gas in the polymer to the pressure of the gas in contact with it.
 Permeability is the ability of the membrane to allow the permeating gas to diffuse through the material of the membrane as a consequence of the pressure difference over the membrane, and can be measured in terms of the permeate flow rate, membrane thickness and area, and the pressure difference across the membrane.
-The selectivity of a membrane is a measure of the ratio of permeability of the relevant gases for the membrane.
+The selectivity of a membrane is a measure of the ratio of the permeabilities of the different gases for the membrane.
 It can be calculated as the ratio of permeability of two gases in binary separation.

-The membrane gas separation equipment typically pumps gas into the membrane module, and the targeted gases are separated based on difference in diffusivity and solubility.
+The membrane gas separation equipment typically pumps gas into the membrane module, and the targeted gases are separated based on the difference in diffusivity and solubility.
 For example, oxygen will be separated from the ambient air and collected at the upstream side and nitrogen at the downstream side.
-As of 2016, membrane technology was reported as capable of producing 10 to 25 tonnes of 25 to 40% oxygen per day.
+As of 2016, membrane technology was reported as capable of producing 10 to 25 tonnes of 25% to 40% oxygen per day.